wni5378/e-wealth/README.md

 ### API

 - I have included a Postman collection to interact with the application's API.
 See file `eWealth.postman_collection.json`.
-The Laravel server must be running in order for the API to work:
+The Laravel server must be running in order for the API to work but only after all of the setup steps below have been completed:

 ```
 php artisan serve